localnerve/html-snapshots/README.md

   + `sitemapOutputDir`
     + default: `_sitemaps_`
-    + For use only with the sitemap-index input generator.
-Defines the name of the subdirectory under the `outputDir` where sitemaps are stored.
-When truthy, directs html-snapshots to store sitemaps locally for age determinations with incoming lastmod tags.
-Otherwise, a falsy value will prevent sitemap storage and thereby disable the usage of sitemapPolicy with sitemap-index.
+    + For use only with the sitemap-index input generator, this option directs the storage of sitemaps locally.
+It is a string that defines the name of the subdirectory under the `outputDir` where sitemaps are stored.
+    Locally stored sitemaps are used for age determinations with incoming lastmod tags.
+If this option is falsy, it will prevent sitemap storage and thereby disable sitemapPolicy for sitemaps referenced in a sitemap-index.

 ##### Robots and Textfile Only Input Options